Who is William Onyeabor?: Background

 Information ranged about Onyeabor with the only confirmed information being that he had self-released eight albums between 1977 and 1985 before disavowing music for Christianity.
 Nigerian blogger Uchenna Ikonne contacted the musician in 2009, describing it as the "toughest ordeal I had ever endured in my life" and got him signed to a contract with Luaka Bop.
-Four years after contacting him initially, Eric Welles-Nystrom of Luaka Bop went to Nigeria to find him and got Onyeabor to accept an album to be released.
-Welles-Nystrom noted that compiling the music was supposed to take "a month, that was five years ago."

 Release

-Who is William Onyeabor? was released on by Luaka Bop on October 29, 2013.
+Who is William Onyeabor? was released by Luaka Bop on October 29, 2013.
 Who is William Onyeabor? is the first legitimate reissue of his music.
 Onyeabor's music has been bootlegged while original copies can go for upwards of $500 online.

 Reception

 On Metacritic, Who is William Onyeabor? received an average score of 82 based on eight reviews.

-The album lead the nominations at the 2014 A2IM Libera Awards, a not-for-profit trade organization representing the independent music business.
+The album received several nominations at the 2014 A2IM Libera Awards, a not-for-profit trade organization representing the independent music business.
 The nominations included "Independent Album of the Year", "Video of the Year", "Breakthrough Artist of the Year" and the Light Bulb Award.